dz1dz1on/fun-with-playwright/README.md

 Due to only one avalaiable user tests are running one after another - parallel testing is off.

+## Known Issues

+- test are not stabilized on CI/CD

 # Things that should be done (sadly I didn't made on time):
 - create dockerfile for CI/CD which will pull playwright image and build it then  publish to docker site or any cloud
 - create proper workflow for CI/CD with above dockerfile where we copy tests to the builded image